hyhRise/P-SSN/README.md

 The file "14_samples_data.txt" is a 14 samples expression profile, the P-SSNs will be constructed for the 14 samples profile.

-To construct the P-SSN for the 14 samples, and the results will be put in "target" directory:
+For example,to construct the P-SSN for the 14 samples, and the results will be put in "target" directory:

 python construct_single_network.py -proportion=0.5 -process=2 -ref=reference_samples.txt -background=reference_network.txt -sample=14_samples_data.txt -pvalue=0.01 -out=target